sudeatesoglu/SQL_queries/README.md

 ## Patika SQL Projects
 This repository is prepared to host SQL practice projects.
+### Some Specific Topics in terms of Queries:
+- WHERE and Logical & Comparison Operators
+- BETWEEN & IN
+- LIKE & ILIKE
+- DISTINCT & COUNT
+- ORDER BY, LIMIT & OFFSET
+- Aggregate Functions
+- GROUP BY, HAVING, ALIAS
+- PRIMARY & FOREIGN KEY
+- NOT NULL & ALTER
+- UNIQUE, CHECK
+- JOIN Structures
+- Subqueries
 ```sql
 -- Example SQL code block
 CREATE TABLE employee (